Change in climate is not a factor impacting on fibromyalgia symptoms according to one doctors study…

-He concluded, that only 10% showed signs of their symptoms being affected by climate changes.
-Therefore, climate change is not a factor in changing symptoms in fibromyalgia.
+I was reading a study by Dr Bossema, who collected 333 female fibromyalgia patients together to see how, if at all, the weather affects fibro symptoms.
+His conclusion was that only 10% of patients showed signs of their symptoms being affected by climate changes.
+Therefore, climate change is not a factor impacting the symptoms of fibro.

-Honestly, I find this very hard to believe as all the people I know with fibromyalgia, notice changes in their symptoms which clearly appears to be triggered by the changing climate.
-Some are affected by the heat and humidity of the summer finding their symptoms are easier in the winter and visa versa feeling more severe symptoms in the damper, colder winter months, and easier in the summer.
+All the people I know that are living with fibromyalgia notice significant changes in their symptoms which clearly appears to be triggered by a change in climate.
+Some are affected by heat and humidity in the summer finding their symptoms are easier in the winter and visa versa feeling more severe symptoms in the damper, colder winter months, and easier in the summer.

 I would love to know your experiences.
 Please do leave a comment below or send me a message.